 E. HETEROGENEOUS IRRADIATION CAUSED PRENUMBRAL IMPACT BEFORE THE ECLIPSE – this is the model which covers a nonuniformity of light alongside the line of sight caused by penumbral impact.
 This model assumes, that illumination on the observation place is bigger than near the object observed.
 It works through a whole partial phase, however human eye cannot detect this difference until 86-88% obscuration, when umbra becomes present on the sky (under clear sky weather towards the direction, where forward scattering plays the main role).
-When sky become significantly darker, especially near the horizon the distant objects, being less illuminated can be washed out of greyish blue hue of sky.
+When sky become significantly darker, especially near the horizon the distant objects, being less illuminated can be washed out of greyish blue hue of the sky.
 This situation is more visible as the eclipse progress covering Sun up to the moment, when the observed remote object is plunged into the umbra.
 The E-model of heterogeneous irradiation causes additional visibility impairment towards the shadow-in direction (Pic.
 13, 14), but the reduction of light scattering ability by particles suspended on line of sight is an advantage for observer.

 When our distant object is located towards the umbral position, then is much harder to spot him.

 F. HETEROGENEOUS IRRADIATION CAUSED PRENUMBRAL IMPACT AFTER THE ECLIPSE – the opposite situation, where observer experience a deep partial phase, but the remote object observed is already much more illuminated by thicker solar crescent.
 Likewise previous model the incident radiance varying continuously across the line of sight (Pic.
 15).
 In this case the object is less visible due to fainter contrast between it and horizon sky (Pic.
 16).
-Moreover the light scattering on atmospheric particles plays bigger role due to higher level of illumination.
+Moreover, the light scattering on atmospheric particles plays a bigger role due to the higher level of illumination.
 Both with this and previous model I have assumed that lunar shadow comes from the right according to my own observation manner.